feliixx/mgodatagen/README.md

     "type":             "array",     // required
     "minLength":        `int`,       // required, must be >= 0
-    "maxLength":        `int`,       // required, must be >= minLength "arrayContent":     `generator`, // generator use to create element to fill the array.
+    "maxLength":        `int`,       // required, must be >= minLength "arrayContent":     `generator`, // required, generator use to create element
-                                     // can be of any type
-    "nullPercentage":   `int`,       // optional
+                                     // to fill the array.
+Can be of any type "nullPercentage":   `int`,       // optional
     "maxDistinctValue": `int`        // optional
 }